Total Functions in QMA: Problems in TFQMA

 \begin{deff} Denote by $x$ the classical description of a commuting $k$-local Hamiltonian acting on the space of $n$ qubits $\HH_n$, with $A = n$ constraints with $0,1$ eigenvalues (projectors), and where by hypothesis each constraint can be measured with zero error in polynomial time using a quantum computer.

-Denote by $\HH^1(x)$ the subspace of the space of $2n+1$ qubits $\HH_{2n+1}$ spanned by states satisfying one of the two conditions: $1)$ states with the first qubit set to $0$ and the next $n$ qubits a frustration free state, i.e. a state such that its eigenvalue sequence is $h=0^A$; $2)$ states with the first qubit set to $1$ and the remaining $2n$ qubits the antisymmetric linear combination of two orthogonal eigenstates with the same eigenvalue sequence $h=(h_1,...,h_n)$:
+Denote by $\HH^1(x)$ the subspace of the space of $2n+1$ qubits $\HH_{2n+1}$ spanned by states satisfying one of the two conditions: \begin{enumerate} \item States with the first qubit set to $0$, the next $n$ qubits a frustration free state, i.e. a state such that its eigenvalue sequence is $h=0^A$, and the last $n$ qubits are in an arbitrary state; \item States with the first qubit set to $1$ and the remaining $2n$ qubits the antisymmetric linear combination of two orthogonal eigenstates with the same eigenvalue sequence $h=(h_1,...,h_n)$: \end{enumerate}

 Denote by $\HH^0(x)$ the orthogonal subspace:

 \end{deff}

 \begin{thm} The pair of subspaces $(\HH^1(x),\HH^0(x))$ defined in Definition~\ref{Prob:QkSAT} belong to $(1,0)$-total functional gap $\QMA$: